TSB04/svg-icon/README.md

 | ✉️ Mail   | `mailIconPath`  |

 More icons coming soon! 🚀

+📬 Contact , Support & Feedback

+For issues, suggestions, or improvements, open an issue on GitHub: [GitHub Issues].[https://github.com/TSB04/svg-icon/issues]

+Have a feature request?
+Open a discussion!

+Need help?
+Contact me via GitHub.

 ⭐ Like This Project?
 Give It a Star!
 If you found this useful, don’t forget to ⭐ star this repo on GitHub! 🚀